New College of Interdisciplinary Arts and Sciences policies

 Degree requirements

 All candidates for graduation in the BA, BS and BAS curricula are required to present at least 120 credit hours, of which at least 45 credit hours must consist of upper-division coursework.
 A minimum cumulative GPA of 2.00 is required for graduation.
-Students must complete a New College residency requirement of a minimum of 12 credit hours of upper-division (300- and 400-level) coursework from the school housing the student's major.
+New College students in a Bachelor of Arts or Bachelor of Science degree program must complete a New College residency requirement of a minimum of 12 credit hours of upper-division (300- and 400-level) coursework from the school housing the student's major.

 It is the student's responsibility to be aware of the degree program requirements and to select courses accordingly.